FurkanEmiroglu/ECS-like-Architecture-with-ScriptableObjects/README.md

 ```

 **7. Lets populate these arrays on component register operation by overriding RegisterComponent method**
+Base method will assign unique id's to each component & the id will be used as it's index.
 ```java
 public class MovementSystem : GameSystem
 {